SUNYCosmo/compphysics-course/phy315notes/docs/ch3_numericint.md

                     &= \frac{1}{2} I_{i-1} + h_i \sum_{k\ odd} f(a+ k h_i) \end{align}$$

 That is in each step we only have to evaluate the new $N_i/2$ points and can reuse the previously evaluated points.

+!!! question "Implement a code for adaptive integration"

+    Use the formula derived above to implement a code that performs the following integration using adaptive integration method for trapezoidal rule with a pre-defined error $\delta$:

+    $$ I = 2 \int_{-1}^{1} \sqrt{1- x^2} $$

+    This integral should result in $\pi$ as it gives us the area of a unit circle.
+Check that you can get better (higher precision) estimates of $\pi$ by decreasing the pre-defined error.